iahmed0/SU-LOSP.github.io/_analyses/julius_caesar/index.md

 read_play: http://shakespeare.mit.edu/julius_caesar/full.html
 pdf: julius_caesar.pdf
 year: 1599
-summary: Written in 1599, Julius Caesar is part of a series of plays by Shakespeare which are based on true events.
+summary: Julius Caesar is part of a series of plays by Shakespeare which are based on true events.
 In this analyses of the play, you will find a breakdown of the gender imbalance present in the play, where, uncommonly with Shakespeare, the ‘he’ is more present than the ‘she’.
 Finally, we expose the dominion of the assertive language and how the name ‘Caesar’ impacts the play.
 ---